malemi/cold-start-recommender/README.rst

 * Fast.
 Any information on Users and Item should be stored and used immediately.
 A rating by any User should improve recommendations for such User, but also for other Users.
 This means no batch computations.

 * Ready to use.
-It will provide a RESTful API to POST information and GET recommendations.
+Have a look at bin/recommender_api.py for starting a webapp to POST information and GET recommendations.

     from csrec.Recommender import Recommender